nmsalvatore/sage/README.md

 sage delete <name>                      # Delete a timer
 ```

+To better illustrate their use, a comprehensive workflow with Sage's
-These commands in action would like something like this:
+management commands would look something like this.

 ```bash
 sage create workout 45m                 # Create 45 minute workout timer